 #1 Is one-page website right fit for you

 Before even you start your one-page website development, you must question yourself “Is a one-page website the right fit for me or my business?“.

 A one-page website is typically more image-oriented and includes just a small amount of text.
-The basic idea to build these websites is to provide the users with linear content to view without getting lost in multiple pages.
+The basic idea to build these websites is to provide the users with linear content to view without getting lost on multiple pages.

 One-page websites are generally good for businesses like freelance photography, freelance web design & development, graphic designing, wedding businesses, and so on.

 However, if you need an e-commerce store or a corporate website with several sections like blog, news, FAQ, etc. you must consider building a classic website instead of a one-page website.

 #2 Content planning

-Since most of the one-page websites are more image-focussed and have lesser content as compared to a classic website, content planning becomes even more crucial.
+Since most one-page websites are more image-focused and have lesser content as compared to a classic website, content planning becomes even more crucial.

 While writing the content for your website, you must ensure that it’s comprehensive enough to convey your message however at the same time it shouldn’t be too descriptive.

 Perhaps, showcasing the contents above the fold would be a great idea for one-page websites because your users first need to be enticed by the main message that you want to convey.

 #3 Website design

 In the case of a one-page website, your web designer needs to come up with a strategic layout that sets the webpage right by including all the appropriate elements like an anchored menu, a social bar, placeholders, videos, a rich footer, and more.

 While it’s true that a one-page website should have all the appropriate elements, at the same time the overall layout of your website must not be cluttered.

 If you intend to use WordPress for your website development, you can easily find hundreds of great one-page website themes at an affordable cost of less than $100.

 A call-to-action prompts your website users to take immediate action, therefore it must be placed above the fold on your website for the best visibility in order to get more conversions for your business.